 OMMA approves applications as long as all the documentation has been provided and the rules followed.
 Keep in mind that there is a fee to apply ($100 without medicare).
 Getting it right the first time is important, so be sure to pay attention to the details.

-The medical marijuana card allows Oklahomans to buy medical cannabis from any of the state’s dispensaries.
+The medical cannabis card allows Oklahomans to buy medical cannabis from any of the state’s dispensaries.
 Currently, there are more than 1,100 dispensaries, and laws require dispensaries to buy their products from Oklahoman producers.

 CBD Delivered to the Door